Somewhere In The Crowd There’s You

 Edition of 250

-Pay What You Can (Plus postage) – all donations from the first 50 records will be split between:
+Pay What You Can (Plus postage) – all sales from the first 50 records will be donated to The Black Trans Foundation

 “When it came to performing, Agnetha liked the writing, the singing and the melodies, but she hated the outfits and the dancing.